About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 How does this compare?

 We're not the cheapest way to spend a week on the water.
-We're probably the best value.
+But we're probably the best value.
 Here's an honest look at the alternatives.

 Assumption: one couple booking a comparable 42-foot catamaran for themselves — which is exactly what most couples actually do.